victorvvu/Coupon_Classifier/README.md

 Build a classifier to predict if a person will accept a 20% discount coupon.

 ##### Technical Overview
 The dataset is comprised of all categorical variables and some missing values.
-I tested several ensamble
+I tested several popular machine learning models (LightGBM, XGBoost, Random Forest, Naives Bayes, NN).
+The NN did not work at all since the dataset was way too small.

 ## 2. Results